bitcoinorghk/bitcoinhk.github.io/_posts/2015-09-08-buy-bitcoins-in-hong-kong.md

 layout: blog
 title: Buy Bitcoins in Hong Kong
 date: "2017-11-19 02:00:00"
-permalink: /buy-bitcoins-in-hong-kong/
+permalink: /buy-bitcoin-in-hong-kong/
 author: liongrass
 published: true
 background: "url(/media/2015/09/b.JPG) #FF0000"
 redirect_from:
   - /2015-buy-bitcoins-in-hong-kong/
+  - /buy-bitcoins-in-hong-kong/

 ---

 last updated: 2017-11-19 [version history](https://github.com/bitcoinhk/bitcoinhk.github.io/commits/master/_posts/2015-09-08-buy-bitcoins-in-hong-kong.md)

-## Buying Bitcoins in Hong Kong
+## Buying Bitcoin in Hong Kong

 The options on how to buy Bitcoin can be overwhelming at first.
 Unlike with centralized systems like Alipay or Paypal there is no 'official' way to fund your accounts, and fees vary across services and locations.
 As a rule of thumb, the more convenient and fast a HKD -> Bitcoin exchange is, the higher the fees are.

 Compared with selling Bitcoin, there is little fraud risk associated with buying.
 Unfortunately Bitcoin still does not have the legal status in Hong Kong that it deserves, and banks are reluctant to deal with companies and individuals associated with Bitcoin.
-In this environment it is easy for scammers to attempt to defraud you of your Dollars or Bitcoins in certain kinds of transactions.
+In this environment it is easy for scammers to attempt to defraud you of your Dollars or Bitcoin in certain kinds of transactions.

 ### In Person

-As banks are more aggressively acting against Bitcoin companies, trading bitcoins in person has become more popular again in Hong Kong recently.
+As banks are more aggressively acting against Bitcoin companies, trading bitcoin in person has become more popular again in Hong Kong recently.
 The website [localbitcoins.com](https://localbitcoins.com/buy-bitcoins-online/hkd/ 18 listings) as well as the Android app [Mycelium](https://mycelium.com/lt/help.html) can be used to find people in Hong Kong to meet up with.
 If you just need a few dollars worth to 'try it out' or 'play with' or need help setting up or operating your wallet, you will likely find somebody to trade at the regular [Bitcoin meetups](http://www.meetup.com/Bitcoin-HK/).

 Some OTC exchanges (see below) also deal with cash deposits and withdrawals.
 Clarify with your exchange or traders beforehand what currencies, notes and payment forms they accept.

 ### Bitcoin ATMs

-The most convenient way to buy Bitcoins is an ATM.
+The most convenient way to buy Bitcoin is an ATM.
 Usually you only need to show the ATM the QR code of your Bitcoin address, insert bank notes and confirm the exchange rate.
 The process takes less than 30 seconds, is anonymous but can cost up to 5% in fees.
 Prepare your wallet ahead of time, and bring exact change.
 ATMs generally accept only HKD bank notes.

 Bitcoin ATMs are located at:
 **[President Commercial Centre](http://hkbitcoinatm.com/)**, Shop 322, 3/F, 608 Nathan Road, **Mong Kok**